huggingface/datasets/datasets/hind_encorp/README.md

 If there are more than one segments on a line (e.g. for lines with alignment type 2-1 where there are two English segments), then the segments are delimited with `<s>` in the text field.

-### Data Fields

-Plaintext vs. Export File Format

-Both the monolingual and the parallel corpus come in a simple plain text format and in a tokenized, tagged and lemmatized format.

-The plaintext format preserves the original tokenization (as much as possible given the diverse sources included in our corpus).

-The 'export' format is tokenized and represents each token as a '|'-delimited triple of: the word form, the lemma, and part-of-speech tag.
-If there was the character '|' (this character is also used instead of the proper Devanagari Danda in some sources), we escape it as 'pipe;'.

-There is exactly the same number of lines in the plaintext and export file formats.

-Only the plaintext format is available in the huggingface datasets library.

 ### Data Splits